mattaq31/Gel-Analysis-Scripts/README.md

 - The gel lane/band finder can be found in ```gel_lane_finder.ipynb```
 - The gel image analysis script can be found in ```gel_trace_analysis.ipynb```

-Example standard gel/capillary gel data can be found in the supplementary files of the linked paper (*add link*).
+Example standard gel/capillary gel data can be found in the supplementary files of the associated paper [here](https://www.biorxiv.org/content/10.1101/2022.03.25.485867v1.supplementary-material).

 ### Example Outputs